What is FAP in Freight?

 Freight Audit

-During a freight audit, a company gathers all transportation invoices and compares them to established rate agreements to validate costs.
+During a freight audit, a company gathers all transportation invoices and compares them to established rate agreements and carrier contracts to validate costs.
 This ensures that the charges on an invoice are accurate so that the shipper and carrier are both satisfied with the business transaction.

 Freight Payments